 MVHS Head Coach

-Jason Johnson enters his 11th season as the Head Baseball Coach at Mountain View High School.
-The 2018 season saw the Bears make the Georgia High School State Playoffs for the fifth straight season, falling in two games to eventual State Champion Parkview, and marking the second consecutive season the Bears were eliminated by the eventual State Champion.
-He continued to build on the previous four season’s successes, with 6 straight playoff appearances- a Region 7 Championship in 2014 in which they finished the season 22-12, a 2015 appearance in the Elite 8 of the State Playoffs- falling in three games to state Runner-Up Walton, a state playoff appearance against Lambert in 2016, and a Sweet 16 appearance against Etowah in 2017, and another Sweet 16 appearance in 2018 in which they beat Forsyth Central in round one, before losing to eventual State and National Champion Parkview, and a 2019 first round loss at Brookwood, ending the season at 20-12.
+Jason Johnson enters his 12th season as the Head Baseball Coach at Mountain View High School.
+During the shortened 2020 season, the Bears finished 7-3, with several huge wins before the season was ended.
+Prior to the 2020 season, the Bears had continued to build on the previous season’s successes, with 6 straight playoff appearances- a Region 7 Championship in 2014 in which they finished the season 22-12, a 2015 appearance in the Elite 8 of the State Playoffs- falling in three games to state Runner-Up Walton, a state playoff appearance against Lambert in 2016, a sweet 16 appearance against Etowah in 2017, and another Sweet 16 appearance in 2018 in which they beat Forsyth Central in round one, before losing to eventual State and National Champion Parkview, and a 2019 first round loss at Brookwood, ending the season at 20-12.

-The Top of the Mountain, the Bears Baseball facility, was recently honored by the Georgia Dugout Club as the 2016 Field of the Year.
+The Top of the Mountain, the Bears Baseball facility, was honored in 2016 by the Georgia Dugout Club as the Field of the Year.